B1nus/caput-venti-interview/README.md

 I made sure to make all routes for operating on the api keys require a password.
 This way, somebody with a working api key cannot get more api key's for example.

 # what I would improve with more time
+I would switch to MySQL instead of sqlite.
+Thanks to prisma that shouldn't be too hard.

 More granular control over API keys so you can easily revokw acces to a specific route for a specific key for example.

 A backup for 2FA if the user loses their phone.